 We use 1 3/4" ring shank nails (industry standard is 1 1/4")

 You would be surprised but some contractors actually just drive them in the ground without any concrete.
 Some get the bagged concrete and just pour that in the hole then add water.
 Some mix their concrete by batch mix (individual products) but that's basically guesswork.

-We drill 6" holes 2' or more in the ground.
+We drill 6" wide holes in the ground.